FFTW Reference

 size is required (a plan can be reused many times).
 The functions

-and rfftw3d_create_plan
+rfftw2d_create_plan and rfftw3d_create_plan are optional,

-alternative interfaces to rfftwnd_create_plan
+alternative interfaces to rfftwnd_create_plan for two and three

 dimensions, respectively.

-returns a valid plan, or NULL
+rfftwnd_create_plan returns a valid plan, or NULL if, for

 some reason, the plan can't be created.
 This can happen if the

-arguments are invalid in some way (e.g. if rank
+arguments are invalid in some way (e.g. if rank < 0).

 Arguments